OutdoorEd.png

 Practical experiences are a key requirement for assessment tasks.
 Engagement in a minimum of one outdoor experience per semester is required.

-This unit examines some of the ways in which humans understand and relate to nature through experiences of outdoor environments.
-The focus is on individuals and their personal responses to and experiences of outdoor environments.
+This unit examines some of the ways in which Indigenous peoples and non-Indigenous peoples understand and relate to nature through experiencing outdoor environments.
+The focus is on individuals and their personal responses to experiencing outdoor environments.

-Students are provided with the opportunity to explore the many ways in which nature is understood and perceived.
-Students develop a clear understanding of the range of motivations for interacting with outdoor environments and the factors that affect an individual’s access to outdoor experiences and relationships with outdoor environments.
+You are given the opportunity to explore the many ways in which nature is understood and perceived.
+We work to develop a clear understanding of the range of motivations for interacting with outdoor environments, the factors that affect an individual’s access to experiencing outdoor environments and how they connect with outdoor environments.

-Through outdoor experiences, students develop practical skills and knowledge to help them live sustainably in outdoor environments.
-Students understand the links between practical experiences and theoretical investigations, gaining insight into a variety of responses to and relationships with nature.
+Through outdoor experiences, we develop practical skills and knowledge to help us act sustainably in outdoor environments.
+We work to understand the links between practical experiences and theoretical investigations, gaining insight into a variety of responses to, and relationships with, nature.

 Unit 2: Discovering outdoor environments

-This unit focuses on the characteristics of outdoor environments and different ways of understanding them, as well as the human impacts on outdoor environments.
+This unit focuses on the different ways to understand outdoor environments and the impact of humans on outdoor environments.

 Unit 3: Relationships with outdoor environments

 The focus of this unit is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
-Case studies of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia.
+Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia over 60,000 years.

-Students consider a number of factors that influence contemporary relationships with outdoor environments.
-They also examine the dynamic nature of relationships between humans and their environment.
+You will consider several factors that influence relationships with outdoor environments.
+We also examine the dynamic nature of relationships between humans and their environment.

-Students are involved in one or more experiences in outdoor environments, including in areas where there is evidence of human interaction.
-Through these practical experiences, students are provided with the basis for comparison and reflection, and opportunities to develop theoretical knowledge and skills about specific natural environments.
+You will be involved in multiple experiences in outdoor environments, including in areas where there is evidence of human interaction.
+Through these practical experiences, you make comparisons between, and reflect upon, outdoor environments, as well as develop theoretical knowledge and skills about specific outdoor environments.

 Unit 4: Sustainable outdoor relationships

-In this unit, students explore the sustainable use and management of outdoor environments.
-They examine the contemporary state of environments in Australia, consider the importance of healthy outdoor environments and examine the issues in relation to the capacity of outdoor environments to support the future needs of the Australian population.
+In this unit you will explore the sustainable use and management of outdoor environments.
+We observe and assess the health of outdoor environments and consider the importance of this health for the future of Australian outdoor environments and the Australian population.

-Students examine the importance of developing a balance between human needs and the conservation of outdoor environments, and consider the skills needed to be environmentally responsible citizens.
-They investigate current agreements and environmental legislation as well as management strategies and policies for achieving and maintaining healthy and sustainable environments in contemporary Australian society.
+You are given the opportunity to examine the importance of the sustainability of human relationships with outdoor environments and the urgent need to balance human needs and the needs of outdoor environments.
+We investigate current acts and conventions as well as management strategies for achieving and maintaining healthy and sustainable Australian outdoor environments in contemporary Australian society.

-Students engage in one or more related experiences in outdoor environments.
-They learn and apply the practical skills and knowledge required to sustain healthy outdoor environments and evaluate the strategies and actions they employ.
-Through these practical experiences, students are provided with the basis for comparison and reflection, and opportunities to develop and apply theoretical knowledge about outdoor environments.
+You will have the opportunity to engage in multiple related experiences in outdoor environments, conducting an ongoing investigation into the health of, and care for, these places.
+We learn and apply the practical skills and knowledge required to sustain healthy outdoor environments and evaluate the strategies and actions we employ.
+Through these practical experiences, we reflect upon outdoor environments and make comparisons between them by applying theoretical knowledge developed about outdoor environments.

 Assessment